yashni3joshi/Hacker-News-API-Integration/README.md

 App Url for local usage => http://localhost:8080/hacker-news/

-Note : Kindly wait for some time after running the /top-stories or /comments api as it filters out a lots of data.
+Note : Kindly wait for some time after running the /top-stories and  /comments api as it filters out a lots of data.
 Depending upon internet bandwidth it may take 30 seconds or more.

 For the second time, /top-stories will display cached data for 15 minutes.
 Caching is implemented using Redis.